gawadx1/100-days-building-ai-products/README.md

 ---

-### Day 62 — Dataset Preparation للـ Fine-tuning
+### Day 62 — Dataset Preparation for Fine-tuning

-كيف تجهّز بياناتك؟ JSONL Format, Data Cleaning, Train/Val Split.
+How to prepare your data: JSONL format, Data Cleaning, Train/Val Split.

 **`Fine-tuning` · `Data`**